 If you use email, text, chats, your communications are already in the cloud.
 Are you ready to transition your back-office software to the cloud?
 Your data is almost always more secure in the cloud than it ever will be in-house.
 Plus, bonus, by upgrading to cloud-based ERP software, you can consolidate all your various programs onto a single platform.
 According to a recent study by Lemongrass, enterprises are moving legacy resources to the cloud faster than ever, and their main reasons are securing their data, maintaining data access and saving money.

-If you are curious about cloud-based hotel ERP software, contact Chris Hall at Hotel Investor Apps to answer your questions and evaluate your current technology, email@example.com.
+If you are curious about cloud-based hotel ERP software, contact Chris Hall at Hotel Investor Apps to answer your questions and evaluate your current technology, at email@example.com.
 Or request a demo here: https://hotelinvestorapps.com/index.php/request-a-demo/

 Jaime Goss has over a decade of marketing experience in the hospitality industry.
 At Hotel Investor Apps, Jaime heads up marketing initiatives including brand strategy, website design, content, email marketing, advertising and press relations.